Western Sydney Infrastructure Plan

 - Local Roads Package

 The Australian Government is fully funding the $200 million Local Roads Package (LRP).
 The LRP is a competitive rounds-based program, which is enabling a range of Western Sydney councils to complete minor road improvement works in the Western Sydney area.
 All Round 1 projects are complete, with Round 2 projects now underway or complete.
 Round 3 projects have been announced and construction commenced in 2020.
-Round 4 is under consideration with projects expected to commence in late 2021.
+Round 4 is under consideration with projects expected to be announced in late 2021.

 A map of the Western Sydney Infrastructure Plan, including roads to be upgraded, is below.
 The map includes the Local Roads Package.